Bourkekev/ms2-tourism-map/README.md

 A small thing on the iPhone 6s Plus, when using the notes the tab was almost off the screen at the bottom.
 So i adjusted the distance from the top to bring it back up a bit.

+### How to test

+There are 4 main features to test on this site.
+1 - **Check the current weather**, weather forecast for Dublin and check weather in another city.
+Don't put anything in the other city field or put in a number and it should alert you that this is not a valid input.
+2 - **Test the Note taking function.** Tap the floating 'Open Notes' tab to open the notpad.
+Fill in the field and press 'Enter' or press the 'Add note' button.
+Aso try with nothing in the field, and it should warn that the input is empty.
+Add a number of notes.
+Delete using the X to the right of each item or click 'Delete Notes' to delete them all.
+With notes in the list, you can email them to yourself.
+3 - **Using the map.** The map loads with custom recommended locations.
+Click on a location for information in an Info Window.
+Use the category legend on the left to identify and turn on and off marker categories.
+Above the map there are 3 buttons.
+You can **click on shopping areas** to view areas highlighted (You need to have the map centered near the city center to see this in action).
+Click on the shape for information about that area.
+Click on **'Where am I?'** and the device should ask you to allow access t your location.
+After a few seconds the map should center on your location.
+Then **viewing each location** shows a map for just that particular location.

 ## Deployment

 ### GitHub Pages